 don’t compare your baby or your method to others

 Really don’t compare—now that I am a mom, I’ve tried not to ask the question of “how is your baby sleeping” because it can bring up SO many emotions, especially if you are sleep deprived.
 As well, if you have more than one child, it’s so easy to compare their sleep habits and I noticed this really put me in a negative space with our second baby.
 But each child is uniquely made with different needs and patterns, and that is ok!!

-If you need a few more newborn sleep tips or need help figuring out the right schedule for your sweet newborn, baby, or toddler, I highly recommend Molly at Restfully for one on one help!
-You can use my code FLOURISH for 10% off too!
+If you need a few more newborn sleep tips or need help figuring out the right schedule for your sweet newborn, baby, or toddler, I highly recommend Molly at Sleep Shore for one-on-one help!
+You can use my code FLOURISH10 for 10% off too!

 Have you found any baby sleep tips that work well for you and your family?!